cambridge-cares/TheWorldAvatar/MARIE_AND_BERT/Training/EntityLinking/readme.md

-For instance, the data files for the first and second step of training are stored in paths `./data/step1` and `./data/step2` respectively, then the default output folders are `./models/step1` and `./models/step2` respectively.
-Shown below is an example of the default folder structure.
-Files marked with `#` are input files; files marked with `*` are the ones generated in the training process and are the final binary files required for running the Marie system.
+Files marked with `*` are the ones generated in the training process and are the final binary files required for running the Marie system.
 These binary files should be moved to `DATA/EntityLinking` folder in the main project.
 Please refer to the [Main README](../../readme.md) to download `EntityLinking.zip` containing an example set of `EntityLinking` binary files.

 Shown below is an example of the expected file structure after training:
 <pre>
 ├── project-files...
 ├── data
-    ├── step1
-         ├── dict.jsonl#
-	 ├── train.jsonl#
-	 ├── valid.jsonl#
-    	 └── test.jsonl#
-    ├── step2
-         ├── dict.jsonl#
-	 ├── train.jsonl#
-	 ├── valid.jsonl#
-    	 └── test.jsonl#
-    └── ner
-	 ├── train.jsonl#
-	 ├── dev.jsonl#
-    	 └── test.jsonl#
 └── models
     ├── step1
          ├── ...